SettleAPI/settle-api-description/docs/Documentation/6. Use Cases/1. Online Payments/01-settle-at-checkout.md

     1. If the customer is on their mobile phone, the webshop can choose to offer the following alternatives:

-        1. Pay by clicking the “Pay with Settle” button, or
+        1. Pay by clicking the `Pay with Settle` button, or
         2. Enter phone number to receive a Payment Request

     2. If the customer is on any other device than their mobile phone, the webshop can choose to offer the following alternatives: